 How often should I update my software and devices?

-You should update your software and devices regularly, especially if there are new security patches available.
-Most major software companies release new updates on a regular basis.
+You should update your software and devices regularly, especially if new security patches are available.
+Most major software companies release new updates regularly.
 A good rule of thumb is to check for updates once a week and install them as soon as possible.

 Do I really need to use a VPN at home?

 While it’s not required, we recommend using a VPN whenever possible, especially if you’re working from home.
 A VPN can help to encrypt your traffic and make it appear as if you’re browsing from a different location.
-This can be useful for a number of reasons, including bypassing censorship and accessing geo-blocked content.
+This can be useful for several reasons, including bypassing censorship and accessing geo-blocked content.

 Can I use a free VPN for working from home?